meretamal/react-spa-template/README.md

 To scaffold this project I used Create React App.

+You can check out a production build of the template in [here](https://elegant-sinoussi-2c4b90.netlify.app/), in case you want to test it before using it.

 ## Setup
 First of all, make a copy of this project by clicking on **"Use this template"**.